Home Desserts Louisiana Crunch Cake

 If too much frosting isn’t your thing, this Louisiana crunch cake is for you.

-The butter in this golden yellow cake gives a richness you just don’t get from using oil.
+The butter in this golden yellow cake provides a richness you just don’t get from using oil.
 But don’t worry, it’s still light and moist.

 Adding acidic ingredients like sour cream and buttermilk not only gives a wonderful tang to your cake, but it also ensures a softer texture that will still hold its shape.